InterviewTests/TesteScrumMaster/README.md

-# Show me the code
+# Show me the answers..

 ### # DESAFIO: